 Attention Window 98 users: When I installed Windows 98 second edition, I found a nifty program listed under Accessories--System Tools, called Microsoft System Information.
 Under tools this program has two handy utilities.

 Registry Checker scans your registry for errors.
 If no errors are found it gives you the option of backing up your registry.

 System File Checker scans your system files looking for corrupt files.
 When it finds one; it asks you if you want to back up a copy of the file.
 Then it searches for the original file from your Windows 98 upgrade disk, and copies the good file to your Windows System directory.
 I used this way back when my original Pentium acted flaky, and was happy with the results.

-By carefully following the directions on Smatterings: Registry Editing for Performance it's possible to fix and optimize with tweaks posted on the Internet.
+By carefully following the directions on Registry System Tweaks and Free Utilities for Windows Performance it's possible to fix and optimize with tweaks posted on the Internet.
 Go slow.
 Live with a tweak so it's easy to change it back if it makes no difference or your system crashes.